ajowyit/ad-deployment-configuration/README.md

 <h2>✅ Conclusion</h2>

-<p>This concludes our project.
-We did it!
-AD has been successfully deployed.
-We will add a bunch of users next.
-Don't forget to Stop (turn off) the VMs in Azure.
-As always, Thank You for your time and viewing this Project.
-We'll see you on the next one! 😎
+<p>That wraps up our project — success!
+Active Directory has been successfully deployed, and next, we'll be adding a batch of users to the domain.
+Don’t forget to stop (turn off) your Azure VMs to avoid unnecessary charges.
+Thanks for following along, and we’ll see you in the next project! 😎
 </p>
 <br />